I’m a big fan of Sir Ken Robinson. I’ve always enjoyed dry British humor, and love to hear him speak.

 1- Maximize each moment by staying engaged

 There’s no better strategy for fostering creativity than simply staying present and engaged.
 Too often, we numb ourselves with shopping, TV, video games and social media.
-My first suggestion is recognize when you’re retreating from life.
+If you’ve decided to buy league of legends accounts for you and your friends then maybe you should try to recognize that you’re retreating from life.
 Make the decision to put your phone away and be where you are with the people you’re with.
 If nothing else, this keeps the mind open and active with the capacity to generate new ideas and be creative in the moment, rather than getting absorbed in one of the all-too-easy distractions that life and technology offer.

 2- Find greater inspiration in unusual places